-The IIP supplies all vaccines recommended by the ACIP for Idaho children 0 through 18 years of age with the exception of HPV vaccine.
+The IIP supplies all vaccines recommended by the ACIP for Idaho children 0 through 18 years of age.
 The vaccine is purchased with federal and state dollars.
 The federal dollars, provided through the Centers of Disease Control and Prevention (CDC), fund vaccines for Idaho's VFC-eligible population.
 State dollars provided by the Idaho Immunization Assessment Board fund vaccines for Idaho children not eligible for the VFC program.

 The Idaho Immunization Assessment Board was created in March 2010 after the signing of HB432.
-The purpose of the Board is to assess insurance carriers for funding a universal-select vaccine program.
+The purpose of the Board is to assess insurance carriers for funding a vaccine program.
 HB432 requires the Board to receive reports generated from the Idaho Immunization Reminder Information System (IRIS) by the Idaho Department of Health & Welfare (IDHW).
 As a result of this requirement, VFC providers must use IRIS for vaccine accountability.